LukeGrahamLandry/forge-modding-tutorial/text tutorials/tutorials/1 Environment Setup.md

 ## Downloading

 First, download the JDK (java 8 development kit).
-Go to [this website](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) and select your operating system.
+Go to [oracle](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) and select your operating system.
 It will ask you to make an account but you can borrow someone else's credentials from
 [bugmenot](http://bugmenot.com/view/oracle.com).
 Just copy paste them in and if the first doesn't work, try the next one.

-Then download the JRE (java 8 runtime environemnt) from [this website](https://oracle.com/java/technologies/javase-jre8-downloads.html).
+Then download the JRE (java 8 runtime environemnt) from [oracle](https://oracle.com/java/technologies/javase-jre8-downloads.html).
 Same as before, just pick your operating system, accept the terms and click download.

-Next you need the forge MDK (mod development kit) from [this website](https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.15.2.html).
+Next you need the forge MDK (mod development kit) from [minecraftforge](https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.15.2.html).
 Get the recommended version cause its the most likely to work.
 When you click the button to download the MDK it will send you to a page with ads.
 Very important not to click any of them (even if they look like pop ups from your OS), just wait a few seconds until the skip button appears in the top right and click that to download.

 Then you need an IDE to write your code.
-Download intellij from [this website](https://www.jetbrains.com/idea/download) and get the community addition because it's free.
+Download intellij from [jetbrains](https://www.jetbrains.com/idea/download) and get the community addition because it's free.

 ## Installing